afrasilv/GograBot/README.md

 ```
 #### Remember that...
 ```
-Miguelito recuerda a las hh:mm some text -> remember to the user that sent it some text at that hour of same day or next day is the time was passed.
+GograBot recuerda a las hh:mm some text -> remember to the user that sent it some text at that hour of same day or next day is the time was passed.
-Miguelito recuerda el dd/mm/yyyy some text -> remember to the user that sent it some text at actual hour/min.
+GograBot recuerda el dd/mm/yyyy some text -> remember to the user that sent it some text at actual hour/min.
-Miguelito recuerda el dd/mm/yyyy a las hh:mm some text -> remember to the user that sent it some text at actual hour/min.
+GograBot recuerda el dd/mm/yyyy a las hh:mm some text -> remember to the user that sent it some text at actual hour/min.
-Miguelito recuerda a <@username/realName/name keyword in userNames.json> a las hh:mm some text -> remember to that user some text in selected date.
+GograBot recuerda a <@username/realName/name keyword in userNames.json> a las hh:mm some text -> remember to that user some text in selected date.
-Miguelito recuerda a <@username/realName/name keyword in userNames.json> el dd/mm/yyyy some text -> remember to that user some text in selected date.
+GograBot recuerda a <@username/realName/name keyword in userNames.json> el dd/mm/yyyy some text -> remember to that user some text in selected date.
-Miguelito recuerda a <@username/realName/name keyword in userNames.json> el dd/mm/yyyy a las hh:mm some text -> remember to that user some text in selected date.
+GograBot recuerda a <@username/realName/name keyword in userNames.json> el dd/mm/yyyy a las hh:mm some text -> remember to that user some text in selected date.
-Miguelito recuerda <dateConfigName == mañana/pasado/pasadomañana/luego/después> some text -> remember to that user some text in selected date.
+GograBot recuerda <dateConfigName == mañana/pasado/pasadomañana/luego/después> some text -> remember to that user some text in selected date.
-Miguelito recuerda a <username> <dateConfigName == mañana/pasado/pasadomañana/luego/después> some text -> remember to that user some text in selected date.
+GograBot recuerda a <username> <dateConfigName == mañana/pasado/pasadomañana/luego/después> some text -> remember to that user some text in selected date.
-Miguelito recuerda a <username> el <weekday> a las hh:mm some text -> remember to that user some text in selected date.
+GograBot recuerda a <username> el <weekday> a las hh:mm some text -> remember to that user some text in selected date.
 ```
 #### Add new data...
 ```
-Miguelito mete random <some text> -> add new data to "randomMsg" array ...
+GograBot mete random <some text> -> add new data to "randomMsg" array ...
 ```